yuhaozhang/summarize-radiology-findings/README.md

 Learning to Summarize Radiology Findings
 ==========

-This repo contains the PyTorch code for the paper [Learning to Summarize Radiology Findings](https://nlp.stanford.edu/pubs/zhang2018radsum.pdf).
+This repo contains the PyTorch code and pretrained model for the paper [Learning to Summarize Radiology Findings](https://nlp.stanford.edu/pubs/zhang2018radsum.pdf).

 ## Requirements